samuellee77/dsc80-project4/README.md

 The main columns we work with are `gameid`, `url`, `league`, `split`, `playoffs`, `patch`, `side`, `ban1`, `ban2`, `ban3`, `ban4`, `ban5`, `pick1`, `pick2`, `pick3`, `pick4`, `pick5`, `gamelength`, `result`.
 Among all, `side`, `ban1`, `ban2`, `ban3`, `ban4`, `ban5`, `pick1`, `pick2`, `pick3`, `pick4`, `pick5`, `result` were mainly used for exploring the factors for the team to win.
 Most others were used for early exploratory data analysis and data cleaning to understand more about the data set.

 The description to the relevant columns are as follows:
-- `gameid`: unique player identification number
+- `gameid`: unique game identification number
 - `url`: url to game data else NaN
 - `league`: team name
 - `split`: